Need a Technical Website Audit? Here's Where Most People Get Stuck

 Here's the thing most website auditing and SEO platforms don't mention: even after setup, you still need to interpret the data yourself.
 Numbers or charts without context aren't really going to make the process easier.
 At most they supplement your further investigation.
 If your time for the website audit is limited due to other responsibilities, you will probably end up contacting a consultant or an in-house analyst anyway.

-Once you finally understand what the charts and numbers are representing exactly on the platform (sadly, a lot of them define things differently so a lot of manual research is still required), there’s some more work: building a report (especially if you’re sharing it with someone else), deciding what to prioritise, and figuring out how to fix the issues.
-That’s a lot of time and mental load.
-Especially when all you really wanted was: 'Tell me what’s wrong, what to fix, and why it matters.'
-The whole process usually takes about a week for a full-stack marketer who sacrifices most of their time on getting this done.
+Once you finally understand what the charts and numbers represent on the platform (sadly, a lot of them define things differently so a lot of manual research is still required), there's more work to do: building a report, deciding what to prioritise, and figuring out how to fix the issues.

 Platform Pros:

-• You control the process
+- You control the process

 Platform Cons:

-• Subscriptions + upsells
+- Subscriptions and upsells

-• Time-consuming setup and learning
+- Time-consuming setup and learning curve

-• Overwhelming for full-stack marketers
+- Overwhelming for full-stack marketers

-Option 2: Agencies.
+Option 2: Agencies

 The Audit That Turns Into a Sales Funnel

 You asked for a one-off technical audit.
-But now you're being offered other retainer services.
-And while some of it might be helpful, it’s not why you reached out, and suddenly this feels like more than you bargained for.
+But now you're being offered retainer services.
+And while some of it might be helpful, it's not why you reached out, and suddenly this feels like more than you bargained for.

 Once you pick an agency (usually after a few calls and follow-ups), the briefing process begins.
-You’ll explain your website’s goals, target audience, CMS setup, and maybe even share access to some of your tools.
-That alone can take time, especially if things aren’t already organized internally.
+You'll explain your website's goals, target audience, CMS setup, and maybe even share access to some of your tools.
+That alone can take time, especially if things aren't already organised internally.

-The Report Drops… But It’s a Lot
+The Report Arrives, But It's a Lot

-Expertise Comes with a Time (and Cost) Tag
+Expertise Comes With a Time and Cost Tag

 Agency Pros:

-• Deep expertise from professionals
+- Deep expertise from professionals

 Agency Cons:

-• Slow process, from back-and-forth to final delivery
+- Slow process, from back-and-forth to final delivery

-• High costs
+- High costs

-• Pressure to upsell, often bundled with long-term services
+- Pressure to upsell, often bundled with long-term services

 The Critical Role of Technical Website Audits